We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Writer [Te Whānau a Kai]

-With his 1973 book Tangi, Witi Ihimaera became the first Māori to publish both a novel and a book of short stories.
-Later his book The Whale Rider inspired a feature film which won international acclaim, and became one of the highest grossing 'foreign' titles released internationally in 2003.
-Ihimaera's work has also seen a number of television adaptations, including landmark big city tale Big Brother, Little Sister.
+With his 1973 book Tangi, Witi Ihimaera became the first Māori to publish both a novel and a collection of short stories.
+His book The Whale Rider inspired an internationally acclaimed feature film that became one of the highest-grossing foreign titles in 2003.
+Ihimaera’s work has also inspired films Mahana and White Lies, and has seen television adaptations including landmark big-city tale, Big Brother, Little Sister.

 I belong to a proud tradition of Māori story-teller on one side and a great tradition of New Zealand writers going all the way back to Katherine Mansfield.
 It's a fabulous whakapapa.
 Witi Ihimaera in the NZ Herald, 2004